PacketFabric/terraform-provider-packetfabric/examples/use-cases/cloud_router_aws/README.md

 # Use Case: PacketFabric Cloud Router with AWS

 This use case builds a connection between two AWS regions using the PacketFabric Cloud Router.
 Terraform providers used: PacketFabric and AWS.
+This example uses AWS Private VIF & Gateway.

 ![Deployment Diagram](./images/diagram_cloud_router_aws.png)